xinzhili/db-mcp-server/README.md

 {
   "name": "dbSchema",
   "arguments": {
-    "databaseId": "mysql1",
+    "database": "mysql1",
     "component": "tables"
   }
 }
 ```

-> **⚠️ IMPORTANT**: Always use `databaseId` (not `database`) as the parameter name when specifying which database to use.
+> **Note**: Always use `database` as the parameter name when specifying which database to use.
 This is required for all database operation tools.

 If your configuration has only one database connection, you must still provide the database ID that matches the ID in your configuration.